kinoute/hivacruz-sublime-theme/README.md

 # Hivacruz Color Scheme for Sublime Text

-Here is my personal Color Scheme for Sublime Text 3.
-Heavily inspired by [Coda 2.5](https://panic.com/coda)'s Panic Palette written by Cabel Sasser.
+Here is my Color Scheme for Sublime Text 3.
+Works best with The Material Theme (see below).

 ![Hivacruz with Material Theme](./screenshots/material.png)